 64. Amsterdam is home to Europe’s only addition clinic where treatment for gambling, video gaming, and substance addiction is done.

-65. 70% of the Bacons come from The Netherlands
+65. Seventy percent of the Bacons come from the Netherlands.

 66. Almost 40% of the country’s population works part-time, the highest percentage in the European Union countries.

 67. Amsterdam is the capital of the Netherlands but the government sits in the Hague.